mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 and name it something relevant, such as Backups.

-_Note: Because the AmazonS3FullAccess policy was applied to the S3BackupOperators group, all members of that group have add/delete permissions to your S3 buckets.
+_Note: Because the AmazonS3FullAccess policy was applied to the S3BackupOperators group, members of that group have add/delete permissions to your S3 buckets.
 If you would like to further restrict access for that group to only the Backups bucket, review the documentation at
 [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)_.